Archit327/AZ900-/FSMO.md

 This is the role which is given to only one DC. which means that among the forest only one Dc will have this Schema master role.

 #### Purpose
-- It takes care that each Dc in the forest will ahve unique name.
+- It takes care that each Dc in the forest will have unique name.
 - it is responsible for for adding and removing domains in the forest.
 - Only this role has the power to add or remove the DC in the forest.
-- It can also remove or add the cross refernces --> whoch means that the dc with this role DNM will be able to make or break the connection between other directories in the forest.
+- It can also remove or add the cross references --> which means that the dc with this role DNM will be able to make or break the connection between other directories in the forest.
 - So for ex if the company has two dc in different locations and want that these directories should not communicate with each other then DNM-DC  will do that, and if later want the connection to accesss the directories then too DC will again establish the connection.

 ### RID Relative ID Master role